 My Cheat Version: You can make the thalipeeth flour (rajgira, rice, jowar, bajra etc.) mixture and store in air tight container.
 On busy mornings all you have to do is make a pancake batter adding the thalipeeth mix, onions, tomatoes, coriander and water to a bowl.
 Mix and use this to make mini thalipeeth pancakes.
 Super quick, easy and healthy!

 Paratha is a thick Indian bread made with a stuffing of potatoes, vegetables like spinach, carrots or cottage cheese.
 It’s easy to make a paratha into finger sized strips and offer as finger food to the baby.
 If your baby is just starting out on baby led weaning or has no teeth, you can increase the content of potato stuffing in the dough.
 This will ensure soft parathas that are suited to those soft gums.

 These are easiest to prepare and kids love them.
 You can offer scrambled egg yolk or hardboiled egg yolk from 9 months.
 Once they are 1 year old you can introduce whole egg omelet with veggies and cheese.
 I usually pair scrambled egg with some fruit like watermelon or grapes on the side.

-Whole wheat chapatti can be offered in strips at 6-7 month stage and later in small bite size pieces once pincer grasp comes in.
-At 18 months my toddler now eats chapatti rolled up like a wrap.
-I put some ghee or almond butter on his chapatti.
-Can be served just as with the nut butter or ghee or with leftover vegetables from dinner.
+Whole wheat chapati can be offered in strips at 6-7 month stage and later in small bite size pieces once pincer grasp comes in.
+At 18 months my toddler now eats chapati rolled up like a wrap.
+I put some ghee or almond butter on his chapati.
+Can be served just as with the nut butter or ghee or with stir fried vegetables as finger foods.

 MORE BABY LED WEANING IDEAS